Religion in Argentina: Other Christian denominations

-The Church of Jesus Christ of Latter-day Saints claims over 432,000 members with two temples and 765 congregations.
+The Church of Jesus Christ of Latter-day Saints claims over 474,000 members with two temples and 726 congregations.

 The very first Waldensian settlers from Italy arrived in South America in 1856 and today the Waldensian Church of the Río de La Plata (which forms a united church with the Waldensian Evangelical Church) has approximately 40 congregations and 15,000 members shared between Uruguay and Argentina.

 The Argentine Catholic Apostolic Church is a derivative movement of the Brazilian Catholic Apostolic Church (Igreja Católica Apostólica Brasileira) founded by the excommunicated Roman Catholic Bishop Carlos Duarte Costa of Brazil in 1945.
 The Argentine Catholic Apostolic Church was founded, according to varying sources, in 1970 or 1971, in Buenos Aires by its first Archbishop–Primate Leonardo Morizio Dominguez.

 The Anglican Church of the Southern Cone of America represents the Anglican Communion in Argentina.

 A 2015 study estimates some 2,200 Christian believers from a Muslim background in the country, most of them belonging to some form of Protestantism.

 Orthodox Christianity is represented by Antiochian, Constantinople, Russian, Serbian, Romanian and Greek Orthodox Churches.

 Islam

 Argentina has the largest Muslim minority in Latin America.
-Although the national census does not ask about religious affiliation, precluding accurate statistics, Argentina's Muslim community is estimated to number around 1% of the total population.
-Estimates in 2000 ranged around 400,000.
+Although the national census does not ask about religious affiliation, precluding accurate statistics, Argentina's Muslim community is estimated to number around 2.14% of the total population by World Christian Database(2022).
+Which is roughly 910,000.
+According USA report estimates in 500,000 ranged around 600,000.

 The 20th century saw an influx of immigrants from the Ottoman Empire, mostly Arabs from Syria and Lebanon.
 They are generically called 'Turcos' (Turks) in Argentina, because when most arrived, Lebanon and Syria were territories of the Turkish Ottoman Empire.
 It is estimated that today there are about 3.5 million Argentines of Arab descent.
 The majority of these Arab immigrants were Arab Christians and some were Mizrahi and Sephardic Jews.
 Though accurate information is unavailable, it is likely that less than a quarter of Arab migrants were Muslim Arabs.
 The descendants of Mizrahi and Sephardic Jews are more likely to identify themselves as just Jews rather than Arab Jews today.

 The King Fahd Islamic Cultural Center, the largest mosque in South America, was completed in 1996 with the help of the Custodian of the Two Holy Mosques, on a piece of land measuring 20,000 m2.
 The total land area granted by the Argentine government measures 34,000 m2, and was offered by President Carlos Menem following his visit to Saudi Arabia in 1992.
 The project cost around US$30 million, includes a mosque, library, two schools, and a park, and is located in the middle-class district of Palermo, Buenos Aires.

 The Islamic Organization of Latin America (IOLA), headquartered in Argentina, is considered the most active organization in Latin America in promoting Islamic-affiliated endeavors.
 The IOLA holds events to promote the unification of Muslims living in Latin America, as well as the propagation of Islam.